 The doctoral program in Communication Washington State University provides world class curriculum, faculty, and facilities to prepare students as scholars and educators.
-In our doctoral program, you will work with diverse faculty who study health communication, intercultural and international communication, media processes and effects, media and society, and organizational communication.
+In our doctoral program, you will work with diverse faculty who study health communication, media processes and effects, media and society, politics and science communication.

 Descriptions of these areas are provided below: